HarryPaniccc/DnD/DnD/Session Notes/Session 67 - Through the Labyrinth.md

 “Threads of the old lines weave forth to understanding.
 Cast into the water, and it might be yours”

-If a player with Elven blood (Esilme) casts a strand of their hair into the pool, it will shimmer and react.
+If a player with Elven blood (Isilme) casts a strand of their hair into the pool, it will shimmer and react.
 There will be an intense glow as the brightness of the pool glows a stronger white and blue.
 The cavern is lit in a blinding display for a moment and the players cover their eyes instinctually.
 Then, a ray of moonlight shines from the pool to the roof of the cavern, and in it, a floating, ethereal elf form.
 The cadaverous edge will go cold at her appearance, but she will not be hostile.

 “Blood of the old lines, what answers do you seek my children?”